 Whether you frequently communicate with people from around the world or need to compose a writing that is correct for the particular language, you likely need to use accents when typing your letters.

-Luckily, you have a couple of different ways to pop those accents into your writings.
+Luckily, you have a couple of different ways to pop those accents into your writing.
 This tutorial shows you how to type accents on a Mac keyboard.

 The quickest and easiest way to insert an accent is by holding down the letter you need to accent.